harmonydata/harmonydata.github.io/content/en/blog/harmony-cran.md

 Previously, [Harmony R](/harmony-r-released/) could be installed using [devtools](https://www.r-project.org/nosvn/pandoc/devtools.html).

 Harmony can be used to compare questionnaire items across studies, find the best match for a set of items, and identify different versions of the same questionnaire.
 Harmony is a collaboration project between [Ulster University](https://ulster.ac.uk), [University College London](https://ucl.ac.uk), the [Universidade Federal de Santa Maria](https://ufsm.br), and [Fast Data Science](https://fastdatascience.com/harmony-wellcome-data-prize/).
-It is funded by Wellcome as part of the [Wellcome Data Prize in Mental Health](https://wellcome.org/what-we-do/data-science-and-health-trustworthy-data-science/wellcome-data-prizes).
+It has been funded by Wellcome as part of the [Wellcome Data Prize](https://wellcome.org/what-we-do/data-science-and-health-trustworthy-data-science/wellcome-data-prizes) in [Mental Health](/ai-in-mental-health/), as well as UKRI.

 To install Harmony, you can use the following command in your [R console](https://docs.posit.co/ide/user/ide/guide/code/console.html) or [R Studio](https://posit.co/download/rstudio-desktop/):